 This process is designed to develop professional competence and depth to the standard ordinarily demonstrated by a psychotherapy graduate with five years’ post-qualification experience.
 The ACP is recognised by PBANZ as equivalent to a Master’s Degree.

-An application pack is obtainable from the Executive Officer and further details of the process can be seen on the ACP Flowchart (PDF).
+An application pack is obtainable from the Administrator and further details of the process can be seen on the ACP Flowchart (PDF).

-Further details can be obtained from the Executive Officer.
+Further details can be obtained from the Administrator.